Air Aruba: Fleet history

 Air Aruba's NAMC YS-11s were the first acquired aircraft to be introduced into their fleet.
 After some time, Air Aruba initially replaced them with an Embraer EMB-120.
 Later on, they acquired a Boeing 757-200 (to fly to Miami).
 Furthermore, the fleet size expanded by introducing aircraft from Boeing with the latter aircraft type operating flights to Europe as well as some U.S. routes.
-In the last operating years of Air Aruba, only the Douglas DC-9, MD-80 and MD-90 were operated by Air Aruba until the airline closed its doors.
+In the last operating years of Air Aruba, only the McDonnell Douglas DC-9, MD-80 and MD-90 were operated by Air Aruba until the airline closed its doors.

 Air Aruba's fleet consisted of the following aircraft: